With An Eye To History, Biden And Johnson Try To Rekindle The 'Special Relationship'

 Any trade deal between the U.S. and U.K. must be contingent upon respect for the Agreement and preventing the return of a hard border.
 Period. https://t.co/Ecu9jPrcHL

-One side-effect of Brexit has been renewed tension in Northern Ireland.
-Northern Ireland is part of the United Kingdom, which finally left the European Union earlier this year.
+One side effect of Brexit has been renewed tension in Northern Ireland.
+Northern Ireland is part of the United Kingdom, which finally left the EU this year.
 The Republic of Ireland remains part of the EU.

 Johnson is eager to cut a free trade deal with the United States.
 Although such a deal is not expected to be especially lucrative — trade barriers between the two countries are already low – it would boost Johnson's prestige and help him fulfill his promise to British voters that leaving the EU would free the United Kingdom to make new trade agreements with major economies.